-The IANA Function’s comprehensive costs should be transparent for any future state of the IANA Function.
+The IANA Functions [Operator?]’s comprehensive costs should be transparent [for any future state of the IANA Function].

-Future Fiscal Year (FY) ICANN Operating Plans & Budgets, and if possible even the FY16 ICANN Operating Plan & Budget, include at a minimum itemization of all IANA operations costs in the FY ICANN Operating Plan & Budget to the project level and below as needed.
+Future Fiscal Year (FY) ICANN Operating Plans & Budgets, and if possible the FY16 ICANN Operating Plan & Budget, include at a minimum itemization of all IANA operations costs in the FY ICANN Operating Plan & Budget to the project level and below as needed.

-Further details on the expected detail, based on the information provided in relation to the FY15 budget, can be found in Annex H. Furthermore, the CWG has identified a number of items for future work that can be found in Annex I.
+Further details on the expected detail, based on the information provided in relation to the FY15 budget, can be found in Annex H. Furthermore, the CWG has identified a number of items for future work that can be found in [Annex I].

-Regulatory and Legal Obligations The process for handling the requests for waivers or licenses relating to its legal obligations in its place of business (such as, from the U.S. Department of the Treasury’s Office of Foreign Assets control) is an obligation that is universally applicable no matter which community is at issue within the specific request, and no matter who is serving as the IANA Functions Operator.
+Regulatory and Legal Obligations The process for handling the requests for waivers or licenses relating to its legal obligations in its place of business (such as, from the U.S. Department of the Treasury’s Office of Foreign Assets control) is a generally-applicable legal obligation, regardless of who is serving as the IANA Functions Operator.
 ICANN already has a process in place for seeking any necessary waivers or licenses, and will continue to work with contacts at relevant authorities to identify ways to streamline those requests.
-For licenses or waivers that related to the IANA Function, ICANN commits that any licenses or waivers it seeks would also be sought for the Root Zone Maintainer as well, so that a single request for any applicable entity is required.
+For licenses or waivers that relate to the IANA Function, ICANN commits that any licenses or waivers it seeks would also be sought for the IANA Functions Operator and for the Root Zone Maintainer as well, so that a single request for any applicable entity is required.

 Implications for the interface between the IANA functions and existing policy arrangements